JustasZaltauskas/Udacity-portfolio-optimisation/README.md

 4. Used JS library "Webfont Loader" to load web fonts asynchronously.
 5. Moved all javascript code to the bottom of the body tag.
 6. Optimized the pizzeria image, shrink it to 115 pixels wide.
-7. Minified HTML and JS file.
+7. Minified HTML and JS files.

 ---